Contact Us

 🌊 Allihies

-Colourful Allihies boasts stunning views of the Iveragh mountains and coast across Kenmare Bay.
+The remote village of Allihies boasts stunning views of the Iveragh mountains and the coast across Kenmare Bay.
 In the 18th century the town was a thriving copper mine district and remnants of this era can still be found.
 Up to 40% of the population of Butte, Montana in the U.S., are descendants of emigrant miners from this area.

 The well-known Irish legend of the Children of Lir has a connection to Allihies.
 According to local folklore, after 900 years of journeying across the sea, the children of Lir were buried there.
 Mythology aside, the views there are definitely otherworldly.